 Physically helpless: means that a person is unconscious, asleep, or for any other reason is physically unable to communicate unwillingness to an act.

-Q: I never would of had sex with her if i knew she was only 15 years old, I thought she was older, can I be charged with criminal sexual conduct in the third degree?
+Q: I never would have had sex with her if I knew she was only 15 years old, I thought she was older, can I be charged with criminal sexual conduct in the third degree?

 A: It doesn’t matter if your accuser lied to you about her age.
 She/he will not get charged with a crime for lying, but you WILL get charged with CSC 3rd degree.

-Q: How do I avoid getting in trouble for having sexual relations with soemone who is under age?
+Q: How do I avoid getting in trouble for having sexual relations with someone underage?

 THE FORENSIC INTERVIEW

 If a child, between the ages of 13 and 15, alleges sexual penetration/sexual battery, they must reveal that information at a forensic interview done at a Child Advocacy Center (i.e. Care House, Kids Talk, etc.).

 If they do not, the state will not be able to charge you with a crime.